neha-kay/Kiko-plus/_posts/2016-06-19-career-guide-introduction-to-the-guide.md

 -	Sure I know people… but how can I use that to get a job?
 -	Everyone talks about building networks but no one talks about maintaining the network I do have.
 How do I go about this?
 -	I keep sending applications out, but never hear back.
 Why isn’t this working and what can I do to fix it?
--	How do I build a better brand for myself?
 -	Everyone says 'do what you love' but it sounds a bit flaky.
 Should I be listening to that advice?
 -	Successful people work hard but they also seem to have good luck.
 How do make luck?
--	How do I build a better brand for myself?

 Feel free to reach out at <neha@nehakay.com> if I can help you in any way.
 If you have any questions or comments by leaving a comment on one of the pages - I promise I’ll get back to you  With that, onwards, friends!